Configuring DuckDB spatial extension in dbt projects

 Even with rigorous configuration, production pipelines encounter spatial-specific failures.
 The following protocols address the most common failure modes:

 When spatial functions resolve but return unexpected NULL geometries, verify that the input coordinate reference system (CRS) matches the function’s expectations.
 DuckDB assumes planar geometry unless explicitly transformed, which can distort distance calculations.
-For comprehensive extension lifecycle management and advanced indexing strategies, reference the DuckDB Spatial Extension Integration documentation.
+For comprehensive extension lifecycle management and advanced indexing strategies, reference the DuckDB Spatial Extension Integration documentation and the official DuckDB Spatial Extension Documentation.

 Conclusion